zackpyle/etch-docs/docs/docs/getting-started/things-to-know.md

 # Need to Know

 Etch is different from traditional page builders in many ways.
-Since your experience with Etch will be shaped by your expectations, we want to make sure you start off with a proper understanding of why Etch exists and why it works differently.
+Since your experience with Etch will be shaped by your expectations, we want to make sure you start off with a proper understanding of why Etch exists, why it looks different, and why it works differently.

 ## Why Etch Exists